yiGmMk/d7y.io/docs/setup/integration/stargz.md

 ---
 id: stargz
-title: Stargz
+title: eStargz
 ---

-This document will help you experience how to use dragonfly with stargz.
+This document will help you experience how to use dragonfly with eStargz.

 ## Prerequisites {#prerequisites}